MENU

 Initiative: Expand Training Matrix

-Objective: Expand existing matrix to include Patrols and IMS.
+Objective: Expand existing matrix

-Responsible: Administrative Services Inspector / Training Unit
+Responsible: Support Services Inspector / Training Unit

 Measurable: Completion of training matrix for all areas of the MHPS.